wp-plugins/wpsso/readme.txt

 = Custom Contacts =

-WPSSO (Pro version) allows you to customize the field names, label, and show / remove the following Contact Methods from the user profile page:
+WPSSO (Pro version) allows you to customize the field names, label, and show/remove the following contacts from the user profile page:

 * AIM
 * Facebook